josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 * Under **Model Registry** click the **Default** radio button for the newest model package (named "model-v2")
 * Navigate to **Model Evaluation** tab using the side bar

-Again, 1 minute of trial simulates 1 month in real life. **Now, keep an eye on the model performance in the Model Evaluation tab.** You should be able to see that the 4 metrics that we defined earlier are being tracked over time.
+**Now, keep an eye on the model performance in the Model Evaluation tab.** You will need wait 30 seconds before the metrics start to show up.
+Again, 30 seconds of the trials equates 1 month in real life.
+You should be able to see that the 4 metrics that we defined earlier are being tracked over time.

 ### Congratulations!
 You've completed this challenge!